 If Currently, 1.7% of UK government spending (that is, 0.7% of UK GDP) is spent on foreign aid to re... = Yes, but only if some conditions are met.

-Q48 What conditions should be required for the UK to increase its foreign aid?
+Q48 What conditions should be required if the UK were to increase its foreign aid?
 (Multiple answers possible)

 That recipient countries comply with climate targets and human rights.
 (1)